A star falls in to the abyss. 3rd January 2022

 This is worse, much, much worse.

-Instead of any negotiating I am being told to accept this indeterminate state - or to go!
-And this is presented as being for my benefit! '
+I cannot answer from my heart.
+Instead of any negotiating I am being told to accept this indeterminate state - or to go - presented as being for my benefit!

-No option now...I must play the game by his rules.
+No other option remains now...I must play the game by his rules.

-I reply in psychodynamic language, I describe what will happen as the task of accepting reality and letting go of potential futures - and mourning those futures
+I describe what will happen as the task of accepting reality and letting go of potential futures - and mourning those futures.

-If in his world the right answer comes from what TA practitioners call Adult.
-I need to speak 'Adult'.
-I do this by removing my opinions (Parent) and my emotions (Child) from the answer, to communicate my responsibility for all of this.
-And so I am providing reassurance in response to his need for reassurance.
-Giving the message that he has nothing to do with any of this!
+Giving him the message that he has nothing to do with any of this!
 The tone of voice he used was so clear, too clear for me to risk getting it wrong!
-He wants a message from me that says, you have not harmed me, you have no need to fear disappointing me.
+He wants a message telling him, 'you have not harmed me, you have no need to fear disappointing me.
 This is nothing to do with the real you, or how you do therapy.
-I take total and full responsibility
+I take total and full responsibility.

-So I give an empirically accurate and correct answer and so I'm lying.
-Or rather who am I, what am I without opinion and emotion!
+I give an empirically accurate and correct answer tantamount to lying.
+Because who am I, what am, I without opinions and emotions?

-This is grief, I am mourning him - a person, the living, breathing, uniqueness.
+This is grief, I will lose his living, breathing, uniqueness.

 The word is love!